reijjo/Matcha2.0/README.md

 with TypeScript

 # About:
 * Matcha is a dating app like Tinder but better.
-* There is 500 fake profiles you to browse.
+* You have 500 fake profiles to browse.
-  * Profiles are done with Mockaroo.com that makes profiles in a .csv file and then added to database.
+  * These profiles were generated using Mockaroo.com, which creates profiles in a .csv file

 ## What I used
 * TypeScript